200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-16-THEHENCHMENTheDaringBandThatFollows.md

 Everyone secretly puts 1-3 Tokens into the Crucible.
 Narrator pulls tokens one at at a time and narrates confronting Risk.
 Light Tokens aid victory, Dark Tokens - defeat.
 If Dark Tokens outnumber Light, either sacrifice life and keep Dark Tokens as Glory, or retreat, passing Risk to another.
 If Light outnumbers Dark; defeat the risk.
 Can use Light Tokens in personal pile.
 Any Light Tokens gained pass to Hero.
 Repeat.
 ACT3
-Place Hero’s Tokens in Crucible.
-Take turns drawing one Token, and describe the Hero’s Glorious final confrontation.
+Place Heroâ€™s Tokens in Crucible.
+Take turns drawing one Token, and describe the Heroâ€™s Glorious final confrontation.
 More Light = Heroic Victory.
 More Dark = Glorious Sacrifice.

 ```
 ## Author Comments (if any)